chaendaya/daily_practice/README.md

 # daily_practice
 C++ daily practice

-! do not trust my code !
+! do not trust this codes !
 just practice